tsutterley/yapc/doc/source/getting_started/Overview.rst

 For this prototype product:

 - Signal confidence is no longer surface-type specific
-- There is no histogramming or linear fitting of the photon events
 - There is no penalty for sloped surfaces

 YAPC Goals